 Santa Maria Street is conveniently located in the heart of Funchal’s Old Town (Zona Velha).
 If you’re staying in Funchal, it’s easily accessible by foot, and most accommodations in the city centre are within walking distance.
 Alternatively, you can take a local bus or a taxi to reach this historical gem.
 I’ve included a map at the bottom of this post.

-Here are two of the painted doors during my last visit (2023), and I will include 21 more doors throughout this post!
-Please note the photos belong to me, and they are copyright.
+Here are two of the painted doors from my last visit (2023), and I will include 21 more doors throughout this post!
+Please note that the photos belong to me and are copyrighted.

 For the full Santa Maria Street experience, consider visiting during the late afternoon or early evening.
 The fading sunlight casts a warm glow on the colourful façades, creating a magical atmosphere.
 The street truly comes alive during this time, with shops and restaurants opening their doors, inviting you to immerse yourself in the local culture.

-As you step onto Santa Maria Street, be prepared to be greeted by an array of vibrantly painted doors.
+As you step onto Santa Maria Street, you’ll be greeted by various vibrantly painted doors.
 Each door is a canvas, showcasing the artistic talents of local painters.
-Take your time to admire the intricate designs and colourful scenes that adorn these entrances.
+I loved admiring the intricate designs and colourful scenes that adorn these entrances.

 The architecture along Santa Maria Street reflects centuries of history.
-Wander through narrow alleys lined with well-preserved buildings, each telling a story of Funchal’s evolution over the years.
+There are narrow alleys lined with well-preserved buildings, each telling a story of Funchal’s evolution over the years.

 In addition to painted doors, you’ll encounter striking murals and street art.
 These expressions of creativity contribute to the bohemian and eclectic vibe of Santa Maria Street (or Rua Santa Maria).

-Santa Maria Street is adorned with charming cafés and restaurants, offering a variety of culinary delights.
+Santa Maria Street is lined with charming cafés and restaurants, offering a variety of culinary delights.
 From traditional Madeiran dishes to international cuisine, there is a lot on offer.

 Venda Velha (below) is a popular place to drink poncha (the local alcoholic drink which you must try – see more in my Madeira food and drink post).